emcrisostomo/fsw/README.md

     $ fsw -o path | xargs -n1 -I{} program

 The behaviour is consistent with earlier versions of `fswatch` (v.
 0.x).
-Please, read the _Compability Issues with fswatch v.
+Please, read the _Compatibility Issues with fswatch v.
 0.x_ section for further information.

 For more information, refer to the `fsw` man page.